DataDog/datadog-agent/Dockerfiles/agent/README.md

 `kubectl create -f manifests/datadog_configmap.yaml` See details in [Event Collection](#event-collection).

-*Should you use the DCA*:
+#### With the DCA

-The Event collection will be taken care of by the cluster agent and the RBAC for the agent is slimmed down to the kubelet's API access.
+**This sub-section is only valid for agent versions > 6.2 or when using the Datadog Cluster Agent.**

-The Clusterrole for the agent will become and you will need a dedicated ClusterRoleBinding:
+Event collection is handled by the cluster agent and the RBAC for the agent is slimmed down to the kubelet's API access.
+There is now a dedicated ClusterRoleBinding, and the Clusterrole for the agent should be as follow:

 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole